 We will mainly use your data to:

-- administer your donation or support your fundraising and participation in our actvities, including processing gift aid.
+- Administer your donation or support your fundraising and participation in our activities, including processing gift aid;

-- work with third parties to send you relevant marketing materials based on your preferences and our analysis of your interests (see sections on Direct marketing and building profiles, below).
+- Work with third parties to send you relevant marketing materials based on your preferences and our analysis of your interests, which includes building profiles of our supporters (see sections on Direct marketing and building profiles, below);

 We will not: